harmancilab/COLLAGENE/examples/1_key_generation/README.md

 There are 4 steps in this example and the script key_generation_example.sh implement these steps in separate options.

 ## Setting parameters file *ckks.params*
-CKKS keys are generated specifically for the set of encryption parameters (polynomial modulus, coefficient modulus, etc).
+CKKS keys are generated specifically for the set of encryption parameters (polynomial modulus, coefficient modulus, etc) that are described in *ckks.params* file.

 It is therefore necessary to agree on setting the CKKS parameters prior to setting up the keys.
 This requires the sites to know the depth and ciphertext sizes of algorithms.